-The Association entered into a credit agreement on July 1, 2019 that is effective through June 29, 2020.
-Under the credit agreement, the Association has access to a limited purpose revolving line of credit loan in the amount up to \$250,000,000.
+The Association entered into a credit agreement on July 1, 2020 that is effective through December 31, 2020, which renewed a credit agreement previously executed on July 1, 2019 that was effective through June 29, 2020.
+Under the credit agreement, the Association has access to a limited purpose revolving line of credit loan in the amount up to \$350,000,000.
 The purpose of this executed agreement is to provide the Association with funds to cover immediate cash flow needs resulting from a catastrophic event affecting the state of North Carolina.
+As part of the credit agreement, the Association and North Carolina Joint Underwriting Association (NCJUA), a related organization, are required to maintain a combined \$30,000,000 cash balance with the issuing bank.
+During 2020 and 2019, the Association and NCJUA appropriately maintained the minimum balance required under the agreement.